auroramaurizio/my_DNA_seq_pipelines/WES_somatic_call_analysis_for_Immune_determinants_of_response_to_neoadjuvant_chemo-radiation_in_esophageal_adenocarcinoma/README.md

 #### Ploidy and purity estimates

-Recalibrated BAM files from the 32 samples were used to estimate tumor cellularity and ploidy, and to calculate allele-specific copy number profiles with Sequenza v3.0.0 [Favero et al, 2015 ] (optional params low_ploidy=1, up_ploidy=7, cellularity=seq(low_cell, up_cell, 0.01) where low_cell is the sample cellularity estimated by the pathologist -20% and up_cell is the sample cellularity estimated by the pathology +20%).
+Recalibrated BAM files from the 32 samples were used to estimate tumor cellularity and ploidy, and to calculate allele-specific copy number profiles with Sequenza v3.0.0 [Favero et al, 2015 ] (optional params low_ploidy=1, up_ploidy=7, cellularity=seq(low_cell, up_cell, 0.01) where low_cell is the sample cellularity estimated by the pathologist -20% and up_cell is the sample cellularity estimated by the pathologist +20%).